What is this site? Who is David Gonos? How is he reading my thoughts? … BOOGER! … Dang, how did he know I was going to think, “Booger”?

 I’ve written for several sites, starting with FFInformer.com in 2000, then FantasyRef.com in 2001-03, which is a site I built on my own.
 I sold that site when I signed on with CBSSportsLine.com, where I ended up writing in all five Fantasy sports for well over five years.

 I moved on from CBS in 2008 to join a start-up called OPENSports.com, where I eventually got to meet and work with several athletes, including O.J.
 McDuffie, Dennis Rodman and Sean Salisbury.
-That’s an eclectic group.
+That’s an eclectic group!

 We also used to get blogs and football picks from several other athletes/celebrities, including Adam Sandler, whose picks were really sent in by Jack Giarraputo.
 Yeah, that’s right.
 David Gonos has Jack Giarraputo’s email address.
 The producer of “Bucky Larson: Born to Be a Star” — is one of my contacts.
 I’m practically a Hollywood (Fla.) mogul.

-After OPEN Sports folded in late 2010, I started writing for RotoExperts.com, where I post “So-Called Fantasy Expert” articles alongside former co-workers, Engel, Dobish and Ian Riley, who followed me over from OPEN Sports.
+After OPEN Sports folded in late 2010, I started writing for RotoExperts.com, where I posted “So-Called Fantasy Expert” articles alongside former co-workers, Engel, Dobish and Ian Riley, who followed me over from OPEN Sports.

 - FSWA Founding Board Member from 2003-12

-- Finalist for an FSWA Award for Fantasy Baseball Article in 2008
+- Finalist for an FSWA Award for Fantasy Baseball Article in 2008 and 2015

 - Tout Wars Mixed League Champion in 2008